-Can you trust a robo-advisor in Forex?
+Can you trust a Forex robot advisor?

 On the one hand, experts note an increase in demand for robot assistants.